 Even if you can’t see rocks or glass with the naked eye, there’s a good chance that microscopic particles of bacteria, dust, or other unknown materials have contaminated the wound.

 Next, pat it dry with a clean towel or sterile gauze.
-At this point, the towel must be unsoiled from previous use, as drying a freshly cleaned wound with a contaminated cloth will undo the effects of the last step.
+At this point, the towel must be unsoiled from previous use, as drying a freshly cleaned and open wound with a contaminated cloth will undo the effects of the last step.

 Choose carefully when selecting a wound cleanser as many treatment products can cause further irritation, damage previously healthy tissue, and may be toxic to dogs.
 To prevent your pup from licking the disinfectant off, they may require a surgical recovery cone.